YugabyteDB-Samples/geo-distributed-messenger/gcloud_deployment.md

 5. Open Google Console and enable a billing account for the project: `https://console.cloud.google.com`

 ## Create Service Account

-This is an optional step.
-Follow it only if you need to run the Attachments service on your machine and wish to store pictures in Google Cloud Storage instead of Minio.
-Otherwise, skip it.
+This is an OPTIONAL step.
+Follow it only if you need to run the Attachments service on your local machine and wish to store pictures in Google Cloud Storage instead of Minio.
+Otherwise, skip this section!

 1. Create the service account:
     ```shell